 What is Liposuction?

-Liposuction is a body contouring procedure that works best for patients who have stubborn fat deposits that cannot be addressed by proper diet and exercise.
+Liposuction is a procedure designed to surgically extract fat cells with suction-assisted techniques, thereby smoothing bulges of stubborn fat.
+The procedure works best for patients who have isolated fat deposits that cannot be addressed properly with dieting and exercise.
 Fat can be removed from the stomach area, back, hips, buttocks, thighs, knees, neck, chin, cheeks, or upper arms.
-While the procedure can effectively remove localized areas of fat, this is truly a method of body contouring and not intended for overall weight loss.
-It is important to maintain a healthy diet and exercise plan after surgery to maintain your results.
+While the procedure can effectively remove localized areas of fat, this fat removal technique is truly a method of body contouring and not intended for overall weight loss.
+It is important to maintain a healthy dieting and exercise plan after surgery to maintain your results.

 What Different Types of Liposuction Are Available?

 Many different techniques are available with liposuction.
-Dr. Tiffany McCormack—our board-certified plastic surgeon—will spend time discussing these options during your consultation to help guide and educate you about terms you may be familiar with, such as SmartLipo™, Lipodissolve, liposculpture, tumescent technique, and mesotherapy.
-She will discuss the benefits and downsides of each to help you make an educated decision.
+Dr. McCormack will spend time discussing these options with you during your consultation to help educate you on terms you may be unfamiliar with, such as liposculpture, the tumescent technique, and mesotherapy.
+In general, the most common types of liposuction include:

 How is the Liposuction Procedure Performed?